Comey calls Trump 'morally unfit to be president,' says he wouldn't have changed handling of Clinton probe

-In his first TV interview since being fired by President Trump, former FBI Director James Comey came out swinging, describing Trump as “morally unfit to be president,” and an ego-driven serial liar who treats women like “meat.”
+In his first interview since being fired, former FBI Director James Comey described President Trump as an ego-driven liar who treats women like “meat” and is “morally unfit to be president.”

+“I don’t think he’s medically unfit to be president.
+I think he’s morally unfit to be president,” Comey said in a wide-ranging sit-down Sunday night with ABC News’ George Stephanopoulos.
+“A person who sees moral equivalence in Charlottesville, who talks about and treats women like they’re pieces of meat, who lies constantly about matters big and small and insists the American people believe him – that person is not fit to be president of the United States on moral grounds.”

+Ahead of the interview, Trump fired off a series of tweets calling the country’s former top cop a “slimeball,” a liar and directly refuted claims he asked Comey for his loyalty.

-In a wide-ranging interview with ABC News’ George Stephanopoulos, which aired Sunday night, Comey weighed in on Trump, the salacious – and unverified – Russian dossier, and his reason for going public about the probe into Hillary Clinton’s private email server in the final days of the 2016 election.
+During Sunday’s televised interview, Comey also weighed in on the salacious – and unverified – Russian dossier, as well as his reason for going public about the probe into Hillary Clinton’s private email server in the final days of the 2016 election.

-Clinton – as well as a large number of Democrats – have blamed her November defeat on Comey.
+Clinton- as well as a large number of Democrats – have blamed her November defeat on Comey’s actions.

 Comey claimed he wasn’t trying to favor one candidate over the other but instead tried to do “the right thing,” though he admitted his decision was influenced by the assumption Clinton would beat Trump in the election.